Last updated on 8 Feb 2017

 Tyneside Croquet Club actively encourages new members.
 You can go along to try the game out at venues such as the old bowling greens in Exhibition Park and Nuns Moor Park.

 You can cycle by yourself or as with others as part of a group.
 As a group exercise, cycling encourages team building and leadership skills.

-WATbike organise regular guided leisure bike rides for all abilities across the North East.
-They provide support, training and access to a great range of cycle routes in the region.
-They use minibuses and bike trailers to transport bikes and riders to various locations including longer rides to Whitehaven, Edinburgh and John O’Groats.
-The guided rides take place mostly at weekends and evenings.
-They charge a small fee to pay for transportation and support.
+WATbike organise regular guided bike rides, support and training for all abilities across the North East.
+They transport bikes and riders to various locations to offer longer bike rides such as Edinburgh and John O’Groats.
+Guided rides are usually on evenings or weekends.
+There's a small charge for transportation and support.

 The Breeze Network can help you find a bike to ride, get some basic training and join other women who just want to enjoy a safe, local bike ride.
-There are also opportunities to volunteer to help encourage other women to get back on a bike.
-You can contact them on 0161 274 2117 or email@example.com.
-Please visit the Breeze Network website for more information and to find bike rides in your area.
+There are opportunities to volunteer to encourage other women to get back on a bike.

 Newcastle City Council Cycling have online advice and news on cycling in Newcastle including cycle routes and planning your journey.

 Recyke y'bike refurbish and sell bikes at a low cost.
 They offer training on bike maintenance and bike services for a small fee.
 You can donate your old bike to be refurbished and sold on to help the charity or learn to fix it yourself in their workshop.
 It is a community project supporting peopel to access bikes and training including long-term unemployed people, those who have been homeless, and those with mental health problems.